 Pet Safety

 The Neon Pothos, like other plants in the Aracae family, is considered to be toxic to pets.
-I always check out the ASPCA website for my info on this subject & see in what way the plant is toxic.
-Here’s more info on this (even though the site says Golden Pothos, it applies to all Pothos) for you.
+I always check out the ASPCA website for my info on this subject and see in what way the plant is toxic.
+Here’s more info on this (even though the site says Golden Pothos, it applies to all pothos) for you.

-Most houseplants are toxic to pets in some way & I want to share my thoughts with you regarding this topic.
+Most houseplants are toxic to pets in some way and I want to Share My Thoughts with you regarding this topic.

-Pothos are in the top 5 when it comes to easy-care houseplants.
+Pothos are in the top five when it comes to easy-care houseplants.
 The Neon Pothos is no exception.
 And oh that gorgeous foliage makes it a winner!

 Happy gardening,